Symphony No. 5 (Mahler): 2. Stürmisch bewegt, mit größter Vehemenz

 and leads into the first theme.

 Rehearsal mark 5, marked im Tempo des ersten Satzes "Trauermarsch", introduces a theme accompanied by the sighing motif and a repeated quaver motif from the beginning of the movement.

 Later, another return to the Tempo des ersten Satzes: Trauermarsch, brings a return to the Secondary Theme of the first movement.

 A triumphant chorale breaks forth but dissolves into a return of the tragic material of the opening of the movement.
+Mahler emphasized this point in the score by adding two arrows.

 Part II

 3. Scherzo

 The central scherzo develops several waltz and ländler themes.
+The mood abruptly shifts from the pessimism and storminess of the first two movements to a lighter, affirmative disposition, aided by the dance rhythms.
+This sudden change in the musical temperament exposes the "schizophrenic character" of the symphony, since the tragic nature of the first two movements is not reconciled with the more joyful mood of the scherzo.
+An obbligato solo horn is featured so prominently throughout the movement that the player is often called to stand in front of the audience, similar to a soloist in a concerto.

 Part III

 4. Adagietto

 The Adagietto is scored for only the string section and a solo harp.
 The themes are:

 The fourth movement may be Mahler's most famous composition and is the most frequently performed of his works.
 The British premiere of the entire Symphony No. 5 came in 1945, 36 years after that of the Adagietto, which was conducted by Henry Wood at a Proms concert in 1909.

 It is said to represent Mahler's love song to his wife Alma.
 According to a letter she wrote to Willem Mengelberg, the composer left a small poem: